lawrennd/old_talks/_deepnn/generalisation-and-neural-networks.md

 \include{_ml/includes/bias-variance-dilemma.md}

-\notes{Also related on generalisation error is the so called 'no free lunch theorem', which refers to our inability to decide what a better learning algorithm is without making assumptions about the data [@Wolpert:lack96] (see also @Wolpert-supervised02).}
+\notes{Also related on generalization error is the so called 'no free lunch theorem', which refers to our inability to decide what a better learning algorithm is without making assumptions about the data [@Wolpert:lack96] (see also @Wolpert-supervised02).}

 \define{designVector}{\basisVector}
 \define{designVariable}{Phi}